mindojune/mindojune.github.io/about.md

 ---

 Hello, I am Do June Min, currently a first year PhD student at the University of Michigan studying computer science.
+My research focus is in natural language processing and computational linguistics.
-I graduated with a Bachelor's degree in computer science and mathematics from Swarthmore College.
+I graduated with a bachelor's degree in computer science and mathematics from Swarthmore College.
-After that, I earned a MSc in computer science here at the University of Michigan.
+After that, I earned a master's degree in computer science here at the University of Michigan.

 Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.